 (D) Information regarding mitigation of neighborhood risk factors should be relevant to the risk factors that are present in the neighborhood.
-Mitigation must include documentation of efforts underway at the time of Application, and may include, but is not limited to, the measures described in clauses (i) - (iv) of this subparagraph or such other mitigation as the Applicant determines appropriate to support a Board determination that the proposed Development Site should be found eligible, of eligibility.
-The Applicant may not present new information at the Board meeting where eligibility is determined.
-Because the only decision regarding eligibility is made by the Board, any staff recommendation is not subject to appeal.
+Mitigation must include documentation of efforts underway at the time of Application, and may include, but is not limited to, the measures described in clauses (i) - (iv) of this subparagraph or such other mitigation as the Applicant determines appropriate to support a Board determination finding that the proposed Development Site should be found eligible. of eligibility.
+If staff determines that the Development Site cannot be found eligible and the Applicant appeals that decision to the Board, the Applicant may not present new information at the Board meeting.
 In addition to those measures described herein, documentation from the local municipality may also be submitted stating the Development is consistent with their obligation to affirmatively further fair housing.

-E(i) Evidence that the poverty rate within the census tract has decreased over the five-year period preceding the date of Application, or that the census tract is contiguous to a census tract with a poverty rate below 20% and there are no physical barriers between them such as highways or rivers which would be reasonably considered as separating or dividing the neighborhood containing the proposed Development from the low poverty area must be submitted.
+(i) mitigation for Developments in a census tract that has a poverty rate that exceeds 40% must be in the form of a resolution from the Governing Body of the appropriate municipality or county containing the Development, referencing this rule and/or acknowledging the high poverty rate and authorizing the Development to move forward.
+Evidence that the poverty rate within the census tract has decreased over the five-year period preceding the date of Application, or that the census tract is contiguous to a census tract with a poverty rate below 20% and there are no physical barriers between them such as highways or rivers which would be reasonably considered as separating or dividing the neighborhood containing the proposed Development from the low poverty area must be submitted.
 Other mitigation may include, but is not limited to, evidence of sustained job growth and employment opportunities, career training opportunities or job placement services, evidence of gentrification in the area (including an increase in property values) which may include contiguous census tracts that could conceivably be considered part of the neighborhood containing the proposed Development, and a clear and compelling reason that the Development should be located at the Site.